otravobv/wp-exercise/README.md

 Table structure can be provided as a separate SQL file or handled with migrations functionality.

-Implement a simple way (url endpoint, cronjob, etc) to update this custom table.
+Implement a simple way (url endpoint or cronjob or something else) to update this custom table.
 Use [data/airports.json](data/airports.json) file as a source.

 You are allowed to include and use external libraries.